syncfusion-content/asp.netmvc-docs/aspnetmvc/DateRangePicker/getting-started.md

         {% endhighlight %}

-StartDate can be set to popup, by entering the date value into first input box in popup also.
+And also, StartDate can be set to popup, by entering the date value into first input box in popup.

 ## End Date